 Rafuma Leaf Extract

 In Chinese culture, Rafuma leaves have been used to make tea for thousands of years.
-Originally, the leaves of the small shrub have shown to possess anti-lipid peroxidation and anti-oxidant effects as well.
-In recent times, Rafuma has gained popularity in the west due to its many health benefits, which was not known of before.
+Originally, the leaves of the small shrub have been shown to possess anti-lipid peroxidation and anti-oxidant effects as well.
+In recent times, Rafuma has gained popularity in the west due to its many health benefits.
 Rafuma is said to have certain sedative, cardio-protective and diuretic properties that are well researched.
-Rafuma has been proven to have a mild anti-depressant and anti-anxiety effect.
+Rafuma has been proven to have mild anti-depressant and anti-anxiety effects.

-SUMMARY: Rafuma leaf is a traditional and popular Chinese herb with a long history of use as a medicine and tea.
+SUMMARY: Rafuma leaf is a traditional and popular Chinese herb with a long history of use as medicine and tea.
 It was originally used for treating hypertension.
 Rafuma has been studied in animals and is being tested in human trials.
-Most of the studies show Rafuma leaves to have blood pressure lowering potential and also, similar to many herbs, has antioxidant activity.
+Most of the studies show Rafuma leaves have a blood pressure-lowering potential and also, similar to many herbs, have antioxidant activity.
 Recently, studies indicate that Rafuma has antidepressant potential and can reduce anxiety.

 USEFUL FOR: Sleep, anti-anxiety, stress relief